Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 where $\alpha$ is a step-size hyperparameter, and $\mathrm{diag}(\cdot)$ returns a diagonal matrix whose diagonal is the same as that of its input.
 A convenient initialization is $\rvz_0 = \rvz'$. \citet{song2019mintnet} showed that the above procedure is locally convergent for $0<\alpha<2$, and since $f_{\vphi}^{-1}(\rvz')$ is the only fixed point, the procedure must either converge to it or diverge.
 With a masked autoregressive flow, computing both $f_{\vphi}(\rvz_k)$ and $\mathrm{diag}\br{J_{f_{\vphi}}(\rvz_{k})}$ can be done efficiently by calling the conditioner once.
 Hence the above Newton-like procedure can be more efficient than inverting the flow exactly when the number of iterations to convergence in practice is significantly less than $D$.
 On the other hand, the above Newton-like procedure is approximate and guaranteed to converge only locally.

 Despite the computational difficulties associated with inversion, masking remains one of the most popular techniques for implementing autoregressive flows.
 It is well suited to situations for which inverting the flow is not needed or the data dimensionality is not too large.
-Examples of flow-based models that use masking include IAF \citep{iaf}, MAF \citep{papamakarios2017masked}, NAF \citep{huang2018neural}, B-NAF \citep{DeCao:2019:bnaf}, \textit{masked invertible network} (MintNet) \citep{song2019mintnet} and \textit{masked convolutional generative flow} (MaCow) \citep{ma2019macow}.
-Masking can also be used and has been popular in implementing non-flow-based autoregressive models such as \textit{masked autoencoder for distribution estimation} (MADE) \citep{germain2015made}, PixelCNN \citep{oord2016conditional, salimans2017pixelcnn++} and WaveNet \citep{oord2016wavenet, oord2017parallel}.
+Examples of flow-based models that use masking include IAF \citep{iaf}, MAF \citep{papamakarios2017masked}, NAF \citep{huang2018neural}, block-NAF \citep{DeCao:2019:bnaf}, MintNet \citep{song2019mintnet} and MaCow \citep{ma2019macow}.
+Masking can also be used and has been popular in implementing non-flow-based autoregressive models such as MADE \citep{germain2015made}, PixelCNN \citep{oord2016conditional, salimans2017pixelcnn++} and WaveNet \citep{oord2016wavenet, oord2017parallel}.

 \paragraph{Coupling layers}